Bahai Library Online

 • Shoghi Effendi wrote to the National Spiritual Assembly of the Bahá'ís of the United States and Canada to make a definitive statement regarding that organization and the Cause.

-• New History Society; Ahmad Sohrab; Covenant-breakers; - Bahá'í World Centre; New York, USA; USA
+• New History Society; Ahmad Sohrab; Covenant-breaking; - Bahá'í World Centre; New York, USA; United States (USA)

-1930 Jul Shoghi Effendi completed his translation of the Kitáb-i-Íqán (The Book of Certitude), the first of his major translations of the Writings of Bahá'u'lláh.
-[BBRSM63–4; GT60; PP214] Shoghi Effendi, Life of; Shoghi Effendi, Translations by; Translation; Kitáb-i-Íqán (Book of Certitude); Shoghi Effendi, Basic timeline; - Basic timeline, Expanded; * Bahá'u'lláh, Writings of; Shoghi Effendi, Works of; - Bahá'í World Centre
+Shoghi Effendi completed his translation of the Kitáb-i-Íqán (The Book of Certitude), the first of his major translations of the Writings of Bahá'u'lláh.
+[BBRSM63–4; GT60; PP214] * Shoghi Effendi (chronology); Shoghi Effendi, Translations by; * Translation; Kitáb-i-Íqán (Book of Certitude); * Shoghi Effendi, Basic timeline; - Basic timeline, Expanded; * Bahá'u'lláh, Writings of; Shoghi Effendi, Works of; - Bahá'í World Centre

 "Both the local and National Assembly on several occasions attempted, through oral and written communications, to bring about full and frank consultation with the leaders of the New History Society, but without success.